-Copyright protects music, film, literature and other creation, such as sculptures, furniture, lamps and building art.
+Copyright protects music, film, literature and other creations, such as sculptures, furniture, lamps and architecture.
 The source code for a computer program is also protected by copyright.

 The work must be original

-Copyright requires that the work has "artistic merit", meaning that what you created reaches a certain level of originality.
-In Sweden, it is not possible to apply for copyright protection, but rather the right arises automatically when a work comes into being.
-In Sweden, copyright is valid for 70 years after the creator’s death.
+Copyright protection requires that the work has a certain level of originality, meaning that the work is the creator’s own intellectual creation.
+In Sweden, it is not possible to apply for copyright protection, as the right arises automatically when a work is created.
+In Sweden, copyright applies for a period of 70 years after the death of the creator.

-The economic rights for the work always arise with the person who created a work, but can be transferred to someone else through a contract.
-The person who has the economic rights to a work is the one who decides if and how the work may be used and disseminated.
-For example, this person decides whether a song may be used in a commercial, whether a short story can be published in a collection of short stories or whether a photo may be used for a poster.
+The economic rights to the work always accure to the person who created the work, but they can be transferred to someone else through a contract.
+The holder of economic rights to a work is the one who decides if and how the work may be used and disseminated.
+For example, the holder decides whether a song may be used in a commercial, whether a short story can be published in a collection of short stories, or whether a photo may be used for a poster.

-The immaterial rights mean that the creator has the right to be named if you use a work – anyone who quotes from a book must indicate who the author is.
-The work must also be respected, you may not change it or infringe on the creator.
+The moral rights mean that the creator has the right to be named if you use a work.
+For example, anyone who quotes from a book must indicate who the author is.
+The work must also be respected, you may not alter it or violate the creator.